 Working with the police, the Detached teams also serve as points of contact and advice.

-For the past two years we have run a trainee scheme for young people from Byker, Walker or similar areas, who want to grow in their discipleship and in their gifts, skills and experience of youth and community work in a Church setting.
+Since 2015 we have run a trainee scheme for young people from Byker, Walker or similar areas, who want to grow in their discipleship and in their gifts, skills and experience of youth and community work in a Church setting.
 Trainees volunteer across the churches of MINE, as well as placements with other youth and community groups in the area.

 You can donate to MINE Youth to support these activities via the Charities Aid Foundation using the button below.